APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 	- The independent report confirmed this

-- reactions to encampment conduct made publicly, and directed at students
+- reaction to encampment conduct made publicly, and directed at students

 - reaction to pinata incident made publicly and directed at students